| | | | | | |

 of the source can influence the perceived sound in auralizations and that these

 perceived changes are more pronounced in terms of loudness and reverberance.
+POSTER Effects of the grouping cue on the pitch shift of a

 pure tone induced by other tones